Who I am

 Ok, fine, once every 2 or 3 weeks… Sometimes on a month to month basis.
 Or… every two months..?
 My goodness, I’m such a terrible blogger, haha.

 So, I finally decided to put this place’s name to use.
-I still try to keep it mainly food, but I’m happy knowing I can post other stuff without guilt.
+I have plenty more recipes I eventually want to put on here, but I’m happy knowing I can post other stuff without guilt.
 It is, in fact, my blog.
 My thoughts.
 So I’m happy I reached that point where I can put something out and just say take it or leave it.
 When you have a blog, you’re doing it for you.
 As long as you remember that then the time put into it will always be worth it.

 Concerning blogging…